wooey/Wooey/README.md

 ## <a name="two-procs"></a>Through two separate processes

-You can also run djangui by invoking two commands (you will need a separate process for each):
+You can also run wooey by invoking two commands (you will need a separate process for each):

 ```
 python manage.py celery worker -c 1 --beat -l info